 Taking into account the different capacities within the 4 core devices in the iPhone 13 range, there is a choice between 14 different models with an introduction of an even higher 1TB capacity and an increase of the lowest base capacity from 64GB to 128GB.

-We’ve discussed at length that the higher the internal capacity, the greater the CO2 emissions, so this move of completely removing the 64GB versions just forever increases the lowest emission version availability for the sake of storing an extra 14,000 photos.
+We’ve discussed at length that the higher the internal capacity, the greater the CO2 emissions.
+This move of completely removing the 64GB versions forever increases the footprint of the lowest emission's iPhone version just for the sake of storing an extra 14,000 photos.
 Which is a shame for people that might actually want the option.

 The lower capacity versions appear as though they could have lower lifetime emissions but the trade off has obviously not been to reduce as many emissions as possible, otherwise Apple would have used these optimisations and maintained the capacity options.